willnaoosmith/Onedrive-Private-PDF-Downloader/README.md

 ### Steps to Calibrate:

 1. **Open the OneDrive page in your browser:**
-   - Use the browser's inspector tool to find the class names and ARIA labels for the elements used by the script.
+   - Use the browser's inspector tool (F12, Ctrl+Shift+I in most browsers, or right-click and select "Inspect") to find the class names or the ARIA labels for the elements used by the script.

 2. **Update the class names and ARIA labels in the script:**
    - Open the [OnedrivePrivatePDFDownloader.py](/OnedrivePrivatePDFDownloader.py#L18) file.